irrashai/dns-lab/README.md

 # DNS LAB

-This is a lab DNS setup, with own local/private root and gTLD servers.
+This is an example DNS lab setup, with its own local/private root and gTLD servers.
 It contains config for root, gtld, recursive and master nameservers.

 There are two folders:
 * named-dns = contains configs for DNS-only implementation